freeletics/khonshu/README.md

 as well as some of our own utilities.

-## Navigator
+## Navigation

-The navigator library is a wrapper around AndroidX navigation that allows to separate navigation logic from the UI layer and provides a scalable approach to type safe navigation in a highly modularized code base.
+The navigation library is a wrapper around AndroidX navigation that allows to separate navigation logic from the UI layer and provides a scalable approach to type safe navigation in a highly modularized code base.

 For more information check out the [docs][4].

-## Whetstone
+## Codegen

-Whetstone is a plugin for [Anvil][5] that helps with generating dependency injection related code and common boilerplate for feature screens.
+Codegen is a plugin for [Anvil][5] that helps with generating dependency injection related code and common boilerplate for feature screens.

 For more information check out the [docs][6].